midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 The claim includes:
 - Information about the coin created as a result of the claim.
 - The recipient's address.
-- The proof that the recipient is eligible for the claim.
+- The signature proving that the recipient is eligible for the claim.

 Possible uses of mint transactions are - assigning rewards to SPOs, assigning rewards to SPO delegators, minting tokens for faucet in testnets.